 Physical dependence can occur with the chronic use of many drugs, even if you take your medication exactly as directed.
 Dependence is not the same as addiction, although addiction may accompany or follow dependence.

 A Closer Look at Benzodiazepine Dependence

 Benzodiazepine dependence doesn’t get nearly the attention that opioid dependence does, but the problem is significant.

-A 2017 article in The New England Journal of Medicine found that benzodiazepine dependence occurred in approximately one half of patients who took the sedatives for more than a month.
+Benzodiazepine dependence may occur in approximately one half of patients who take sedatives for more than a month.
 Those who’ve experienced it say it can happen even more quickly.

 Dr. Christy Huff, a cardiologist and co-director of the Benzodiazepine Information Coalition, told Drugwatch that her doctor gave her a prescription for a low dose of Xanax (0.25 mg) in 2015 when she was suffering from insomnia and anxiety related to an excruciating bout of dry eye syndrome.

 “I was warned about addiction.
 I don’t have a history of abuse or an addictive personality, so I thought as long as I was following my doctor’s instructions, I was safe,” Huff said in a phone interview.
 “What I didn’t realize is dependence is different and can develop quickly — in the matter of a week.”